Paracosmus/Quillscript-Docs/Language/Command/quillscript-variables.md

 ---

 ## <span class="command">Using Variables in Code</span>
-Quillscript variables are stored as an <a href="https://dev.epicgames.com/documentation/unreal-engine/map-containers-in-unreal-engine" target="_blank">Unreal Engine Map</a> of <a href="https://dev.epicgames.com/documentation/unreal-engine/fname-in-unreal-engine" target="_blank">Name</a> to <a href="https://dev.epicgames.com/documentation/unreal-engine/ftext-in-unreal-engine" target="_blank">Text</a>.
+Quillscript variables are stored as an [Unreal Engine Map](https://dev.epicgames.com/documentation/unreal-engine/map-containers-in-unreal-engine) of [Name](https://dev.epicgames.com/documentation/unreal-engine/fname-in-unreal-engine) to [Text](https://dev.epicgames.com/documentation/unreal-engine/ftext-in-unreal-engine).
 This map is declared in Quillscript Subsystem and is accessible in Blueprints and C++.
-Check <a href="../../coding-and-design/libraries/quill.md" target="_blank">Quillscript Static Library</a> for detailed usage.
+Check [Quillscript Static Library](../../coding-and-design/libraries/quill.md) for detailed usage.

 ---